M0streng0/wisdom-tree/README.md

 </p>

-This fork is an implementation of both [bonsai.sh](https://gitlab.com/jallbrit/bonsai.sh) and [https://github.com/HACKER097/wisdom-tree](Wisdom Tree)
+This fork is an implementation of both [bonsai.sh](https://gitlab.com/jallbrit/bonsai.sh) and [Wisdom Tree](https://github.com/HACKER097/wisdom-tree)

 # Showcase